Useful FFmpeg Filters

 Where each number is a 0-1 scale, where 1 is identical.

-The two images need to be the same resolution and pixel format (at least both RGB or YCrCb).
+The two images need to be the same resolution and pixel format (at least both RGB or YCbCr).

 lut lutrgb and lutyuv